-Beyond the export location, Lightroom’s Export Dialog allows you to select both image and storage-related settings for your exported photography.
-File Naming is just the start of the export options, followed by the File Settings.
+Beyond the export location, Lightroom’s Export dialog box allows you to select both image and storage-related settings for your exported photography.
+File naming is just the start of the export options, followed by the file settings.
 Depending on the format you choose, you will then be able to choose export settings for quality, color space, compression, and compatibility.

-If you have created a group of export settings you may want to use in the future, Lightroom will allow you to save those settings as a new preset.
+If you have created a group of export settings that you want to use in the future, Lightroom will allow you to save those settings as a new preset.